 2. Improvement of Vaccine Rates

 Vaccinations are the cornerstone of population health efforts.
-However, recent CDC studies show immunization rates of certain infectious diseases have declined – 2017 flu vaccination coverage among adults was down 4 percent from 2016.
+However, recent CDC studies show immunization rates of certain infectious diseases have declined – in 2018, only 37 percent of adults received a flu vaccine.
+This represents a ten percent reduction in flu vaccination coverage since 2016.

-One primary population health goal will be raising vaccination rates for diseases that have seen declines.
+One primary population health goal includes raising vaccination rates under-immunized populations.
 Those choosing not to receive vaccinations are considered at-risk populations, so healthcare organizations need to properly identify, target, and connect with such populations.
-Leveraging an HCRM, health organization identify vulnerable populations, such as seniors, zero in on those that have not been vaccinated, and develop a targeted list for outreach efforts.
+Leveraging an HCRM, health organization identify vulnerable populations – especially those who are not yet patients but share similar traits as existing patients who fit a population criteria.
+A common example is seniors, and using propensity models, marketing can zero in on those who are not likely to have been vaccinated.
+By applying precision marketing strategies, marketing teams deploys a patient engagement campaign to the targeted list.

-Health and wellness digital marketing campaigns can complement targeted efforts and serve to remind patients of the importance of vaccines and encourage them to schedule a clinical appointment.
+Health and wellness digital marketing campaigns complement targeted efforts and serve to remind patients of the importance of vaccines and encourage them to schedule a clinical appointment.
+Teams can slow the spread of dangerous health issues and reduce strain on the health system by improving vaccination rates in densely populated areas.

 According to PwC, half of provider executives will focus on altering their prescribing practices for these drugs in an effort to reduce the number of patients who develop dependence through misuse of legally provided medications.
 Also, expect to see healthcare organizations work with payers, public health officials, pharmacies, community organizations, and first responders to take a more proactive approach to reducing opioid abuse.